PhantomGrapes/MGeo/README.md

 - 2023.05.17 Pretraining and finetune codes in paper are released
 - 2023.07.06 Pretrained model used to reproduce paper is released
 - 2023.07.25 dataset.zip download url is provided
+- 2023.09.14 Finetuned model download is provided

 # Download

-- Pretrained model and finetune code for a more general geographic model on 6 tasks are availabel at https://modelscope.cn/models/damo/mgeo_backbone_chinese_base/files
+- Pretrained model and finetune code for a more general geographic model on 6 tasks are availabel at https://modelscope.cn/models/damo/mgeo_backbone_chinese_base/files , notice this model is different from the paper.

-- Datasets are available at https://modelscope.cn/datasets/damo/GeoGLUE/files
+- Datasets for 6 tasks are available at https://modelscope.cn/datasets/damo/GeoGLUE/files, notice this dataset is different from the paper.

 - Pretrained model used to reproduce paper results: https://drive.google.com/file/d/1j6S52jkxks4UBsCU8ZgLroqksUYSz5x7/view?usp=sharing

-- dataset.zip is available at https://drive.google.com/file/d/1KxN377_l-yNwsYBifS_o0f50tKBYNYj-/view?usp=sharing
+- dataset.zip in paper is available at https://drive.google.com/file/d/1KxN377_l-yNwsYBifS_o0f50tKBYNYj-/view?usp=sharing

+- Finetuned models in paper are available at https://drive.google.com/file/d/1pIn8aemh2VyICG32VbWVthzXpsLSSSvp/view?usp=sharing

 # Reproduce results in paper
 ## Prepare environment